abhisara/Evernote-NTP/README.md

 # Evernote-NTP

-Following changes in the way I take notes.
+My Note Taking Protocol.

+Some pointers in how the autohotkey language works.

+!
+Alt
+^	Control